What is Azure AD entitlement management?

-Enterprise organizations often face challenges when managing access to resources such as:
+Enterprise organizations often face challenges when managing employee access to resources such as:

 - Once users find and receive access to a resource, they may hold on to access longer than is required for business purposes

-These problems are compounded for users who need access from another directory, such as external users that are from supply chain organizations or other business partners.
+These problems are compounded for users who need access from another organization, such as external users that are from supply chain organizations or other business partners.
 For example:

-- Organizations may not know all of the specific individuals in other directories to be able to invite them
+- No one person may know all of the specific individuals in other organization's directories to be able to invite them

-- Even if organizations were able to invite these users, organizations may not remember to manage all of the user's access consistently
+- Even if they were able to invite these users, no one in that organization may remember to manage all of the users' access consistently

 What can I do with entitlement management?